Anthony Rendon: 2019

 Prior to the 2019 season, Rendon indicated a willingness to sign an extension with the Nationals.
-In September 2019, the Nationals reportedly offered him a seven-year extension worth $210-$215 million.
+In September 2019, the Nationals reportedly offered him a seven-year extension worth $210-215 million.

 Rendon was selected to the 2019 MLB All-Star Game for the first time in his career.
 Rendon said he was honored to be chosen, but opted not to attend the game in Cleveland in order to recover from minor injuries.

 In 2019, Rendon batted .319/.412/.598 with 34 home runs, led the NL with 44 doubles for the second year in a row, and led the majors in RBIs (126).

-He had the best walks/strikeouts ratio in the NL (0.93), and made contact with the highest percentage of pitches he swung at (88.3%) of all NL batters.
-He also hit for a 1.003 OPS in the postseason to help lead the Nationals to their first World Series championship.
-He hit key home runs in Games 6 and 7 of the World Series and his 8 RBIs for the 2019 World Series were the most by a Nationals player.
+Rendon was also key to the Nationals' 2019 World Series win.
+He hit for a 1.003 OPS in the postseason to help lead the team to its first-ever World Series championship.
+He hit key home runs in Games 6 and 7 of the World Series, and his 8 RBIs for the 2019 World Series were the most by a Nationals player.

 Following the 2019 World Series, Rendon and Nationals star pitcher Stephen Strasburg both entered free agency.
-Owner Mark Lerner had indicated that the team would not be able to afford to sign both players.
+Owner Mark Lerner indicated that the team would not be able to afford to sign both players.

+During his seven seasons with the Nationals, Rendon batted .290 with 136 home runs and 546 RBIs.

 Los Angeles Angels

-On December 11, 2019, Rendon agreed to a 7-year, $245 million contract with the Los Angeles Angels, two days after Nationals signed Strasburg to a similar deal.
+On December 11, 2019, Rendon agreed to a seven-year, $245 million contract with the Los Angeles Angels.
 He was formally introduced as an Angel on December 14, 2019.
-Rendon's 6.7 Wins Above Replacement (WAR) in 2019 ranked only behind Mike Trout's 8.4 WAR and above all Angels' players except Trout from 2012 to 2019.
+In an article entitled "Anthony Rendon Is Instantly Mike Trout's Best Teammate", Neil Payne of FiveThirtyEight.com noted that Rendon's 6.7 Wins Above Replacement (WAR) in 2019 was superior to the single-season WAR of any teammate that star Angels outfielder Mike Trout had played with during his MLB career.

 2020

-On July 28, 2020, Rendon made his Angels debut in the shortened 60 game season.
+On July 28, 2020, Rendon made his Angels debut in the shortened 60-game season.
 In Rendon's first 12 games with the Angels, he went 28 plate appearances without getting a hit.
 He ended the hitless streak on August 10, 2020, hitting a home run off of Sean Manaea of the Oakland Athletics.
 That same night, he recorded his 1000th MLB career hit.

-In 52 games in 2020, Rendon batted .286/.418/.497 with 9 home runs and 31 RBIs, and tied for the AL lead by grounding into 10 double plays.
+In a COVID-shortened season in 2020, Rendon batted .286/.418/.497 with 9 home runs and 31 RBIs.